-In herding, guarding and protection dog breed like the Rottweiler, a good motto could be “when in doubt, growl.”
+In herding, guarding and protecting dog breed like the Rottweiler, a good motto could be “when in doubt, growl.”

 Whereas the always friendly Golden Retriever might opt to lick or whine, the Rottweiler is more likely to bark or growl when they are not sure how to interpret a situation.

 As Whole Dog Journal points out, training a Rottweiler not to growl begins with decoding why that dog is growling in the first place.